 8. What’s the source of that problem?

-It’s important to follow up with this question to uncover pain points or areas of friction.
-A prospect may know what their problem is, but if you don’t understand why they’re having the problem, you won’t be able to hone in on that source as something you’ll eliminate.
+I always ask this question right after the previous one — that sequence lets me uncover key pain points or areas of friction.
+My prospect might not know what their problem is, but if I don‘t understand why they’re having the problem, I can't hone in on the source as something I can eliminate.
 Knowing the source of the problem is key to creating an irresistible sales pitch.

 9. Why is it a priority today?

-You could potentially skip over this question if your prospect naturally reveals why it’s a priority in their previous answer.
-That said, knowing exactly why it’s a priority can help you uncover how urgent this problem is for your prospect.
+I‘ll occasionally skip over this question — but only if my prospect naturally reveals why their problem is a priority in the previous answer.
+That said, if I think asking this will give me a better sense of exactly why the problem they mention is a priority, I’ll go ahead and do it.
+It can provide valuable context around how urgent this problem is for your prospect.

 10. Why hasn’t it been addressed before?

-Knowing the roadblocks your prospect has faced in solving the problem can hint at the roadblocks they’re facing now (or could potentially face in the future).
-For instance, if your prospect cites budget as an issue, then you’ll know to focus on that as a qualifying factor.
+I find that knowing the roadblocks a prospect has faced in solving their problems can hint at their current roadblocks (or the ones they might face down the line).
+For instance, when a prospect cites budget as an issue with me, I know to focus on that as a qualifying factor.

 11. What do you think could be a potential solution?
 Why?